jeffreyhwatson/King_Co_Price_Analysis/README.md

 Analysis was based on the King County House Sales dataset from the King County Department of Assessments.
 The data was presented as three raw csv files of property data and a fourth with information about the various administrative codes used in the other three.
 The property data was joined into a data frame, and an initial modeling data set was formed that contained 16,323 rows.

-The continuous features were grouped together and a correlation matrix and heatmap plot were generated to find the features most correlated to the `SalePrice` target.
+The continuous features were grouped together, and a correlation matrix and heatmap plot were generated to find the features most correlated with the `SalePrice` target.

 ![graph1](reports/figures/heatmap.png)